-- Call Member Services at 1-833-434-2347, 8 am to 8 pm, 7 days a week.
-(TTY 1-800-390-1175, 24 hours a day, 7 days a week).
-The call is free. - Call the State Health Insurance Assistance Program (SHIP) for free help.
+- Call Member Services at 1-833-434-2347, 8 a.m. to 8 p.m., 7 days a week.
+(TTY 7-1-1, 24 hours a day, 7 days a week).
+The call is free. - Call the HHSC Ombudsman's Office for free help.
+The HHSC Ombudsman's Office helps people enrolled in Texas Medicaid with service or billing problems.
+The phone number is 1-866-566-8989. - Call the State Health Insurance Assistance Program (SHIP) for free help.
 The SHIP is an independent organization.
 It is not connected with this plan.
 In Texas, the SHIP is called the Health Information Counseling & Advocacy Program (HICAP).
 The phone number is 1-800-252-9240. - Talk to your doctor or other provider.
 Your doctor or other provider can ask for a coverage decision or appeal on your behalf. - Talk to a friend or family member and ask him or her to act for you.
 You can name another person to act for you as your "representative" to ask for a coverage decision or make an appeal. - If you want a friend, relative, or other person to be your representative, call Member Services and ask for the "Appointment of Representative" form. - You can also get the form by visiting www.cms.gov/Medicare/CMS-Forms/CMS-Forms/downloads/cms1696.pdf.
 The form gives the person permission to act for you.
 You must give us a copy of the signed form. - You also have the right to ask a lawyer to act for you.
 You may call your own lawyer or get the name of a lawyer from the local bar association or other referral service.
 Some legal groups will give you free legal services if you qualify.
 If you want a lawyer to represent you, you will need to fill out the Appointment of Representative form. - However, you do not have to have a lawyer to ask for any kind of coverage decision or to make an appeal.